 Now we are ready to start the measurement and estimation process.

-Our initial guess of the gold bar weight is 1000 gram.
-The initial guess is used only once for the filter initiation, thus it won't be required for the next iterations.
+Our initial guess of the gold bar weight is 1000 grams.
+The initial guess is used only once for the filter initiation.
+Thus, it won't be required for successive iterations.

 \[ \hat{x}_{0,0}=1000g \]